 The University of Arizona, College of Social and Behavioral Sciences and College of Humanities, Tucson, AZ

-Serve as subject liaison for humanities disciplines, including general and specialized research services, instruction, collection management and expertise in digital humanities.
+- Serve as subject liaison for humanities disciplines, including general and specialized research services, instruction, and collection management.

 2010-2012 Academic Library Mentee, New York University